usystems/webling-plugins/README.md

 ## Plugin Hosting

 Since a Plugin must be publicly available, we recommend hosting Webling plugins on GitHub.
-Since GitHub does not like if you use github raw files in production, there are many services providing a CDN for github files.
-For example [raw.githack.com](https://raw.githack.com/) serves your files from CloudFlare's CDN.
+Since GitHub is not a content delivery network, you need a cdn to deliver your plugin with the correct headers.
+You can use [raw.githack.com](https://raw.githack.com/).
+A more detaild explanation on how to deliver your plugin correctly look at this [medium post](https://lukasgamper.medium.com/how-to-import-files-directly-from-github-1a41c72a3ad3).

 ## Example Plugins